Vittor-Javidan/EarthLog/docs/tasks.md

         - all info, EXCEPT the project's name, must be saved on project_info database row field.
         - User must be asked if he wants to save a template for later usage.

+## Screens Helper

+- When outside the MainScreen, when all other screen has its Navbar Button Presses, an explanation about the screens must be shown inside the drower.

 ## Project Creation Screen

 - Before go to Creation Screen: